 Five reasons to reconsider a FSBO transaction

-1. Use of MLS: FSBOs are not allowed to list their property in the multiple listing service because the MLS only accepts listings from licensed real estate agents and brokers.
-FSBO ads in the newspaper won’t generate near the exposure that would be achieved through the MLS, and a “For Sale” sign in the front yard typically yields only very limited exposure.
+Use of MLS: FSBOs are generally not allowed to list their property in the multiple listing service because the MLS only accepts listings from licensed real estate agents and brokers.
+Newspaper ads and a front-yard sign usually produce far less exposure than an MLS listing.

-4. Security during the sales process: Homeowners holding public open houses may not know whether every visitor is a qualified buyer or a potential threat.
-A real estate agent can pre-qualify potential buyers and typically accompanies them while showing the home.
+Security during the sales process: Homeowners hosting public open houses may not know whether every visitor is a qualified buyer or a potential threat.
+An agent can pre-qualify visitors and usually accompanies them during showings.

-5. Avoidance of legal troubles: Real estate transactions involve required forms and disclosures.
-A seller who overlooks a required form or legally-mandated disclosure could face a claim after closing.
-A licensed agent conducts the transaction with experience in necessary paperwork and disclosures, which can reduce risk.
+Avoidance of legal troubles: Real estate transactions involve required forms and disclosures.
+Missing a required document or disclosure can lead to post-closing claims.
+A licensed agent has experience with the necessary paperwork and disclosures, which can reduce risk.

 When all is said and done, selling a home is often more complicated than it appears.
 A licensed real estate agent provides value and service on many levels and brings professional experience to the sales process.
+For related topics, see Motorcycle Sales Insurance and Forklift Sales Insurance.
 For more ideas about selling online and managing listings, see Online Selling and Business Strategies.
 If you want personalized help, you can talk to an agent.

 Frequently Asked Questions